 PREPARING YOUR HOME TO SELL

 It is important to make your home look its best before putting it on the market.
-Impressing the people that walk through your home will help you get an offer closer to your list price and sooner.
+Impressing the people that walk through your home could result in better offers and more of them.
 Here are some tips to help you get started.

-First take a look at your home.
-Act like you are a potential buyer.
-Look at your home through buyers’ eyes.
 Start a list of things to do.
 Then read below adding to your list as you go.
+This list is pretty detailed.
+Don’t be overwhelmed just do what you can.

 The front door is where the potential buyer(s) stand while the real estate agent is preparing to enter the home.
 Try a fresh coat of paint or a good cleaning on your door and porch.
-Anew welcome mat and a wreath adds an inviting touch.
+A new WELCOM mat and a wreath or door decor adds an inviting touch.
 Fresh flowers in a pot will add beauty and fragrance.

 INTERIOR OF YOUR HOME